-We acknowledge the Traditional Custodians of the land on which we now stand.
-We pay our respects to the Elders past and present.
+We acknowledge all First Nations Peoples of the lands on which we live, work and play.
+We pay our respects to all Elders past and present.

-We would like to acknowledge the passing and contributions of those members of the local community who are no longer with us to celebrate the Gai-mariagal Festival.
+We acknowledge the passing and contributions of those members of the local community who are no longer with us to celebrate in the Gai-mariagal Festival.

 The Gai-mariagal Festival

-The Gai-mariagal Festival was founded in 2001 and aims to raise awareness of Aboriginal and Torres Strait Islander people living in the Northern Sydney region.
+The Gai-mariagal Festival was founded in 2001 and aims to raise awareness of First Nations People living in the Northern Sydney region.

-The festival starts on Sorry Day, Sunday 26 May and goes through to the end of NAIDOC Week; the second week in July each year.
-The festival involves Councils and numerous reconciliation and community groups.
+The festival starts on Sorry Day, 26 May and goes through to the end of NAIDOC Week; the second week in July each year.
+The festival committee includes Local Government, other agencies, businesses and numerous community groups.
 Events include workshops, art exhibitions, performances, films, talks and more.